rumaisanaveed/frontend-interview-questions/README.md

 - Is JavaScript synchronous or asynchronous?
 How does JavaScript handle asynchronous operations?
 - Explain the concept of destructuring?
 - Map vs forEach
+- Difference b/w a shallow copy and a deep copy?
+How do you create each type in JavaScript?
+- Diference b/w while loop and do while loop.
+- Difference b/w for loop and map.

 ## React.js Questions